 Discovered Voices Award Nominee, Iron Horse Literary Review.
 National, AWP-wide competition.
 May 2010.

-Editor, FENCE Magazine and Fence Books.
-September 2018 – present.
+Editorial Co-Director of FENCE and Fence Books.
+January 2022 – present.

 Volunteer Assistant Editor, Ugly Duckling Presse.
 September 2016 – September 2018.